Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes

 Lemma~\ref{lem:min surface} will be proved in Section~\ref{sec:surface}.

-If $X$ is a CAT(0) space, an element $g\in G$ is \emph{loxodromic} if there is a geodesic $\omega\subset X$ (called an \emph{axis}) such that $g$ preserves $\omega$ and acts on it as a translation.
-A loxodromic element does not have a fixed point in $X$.

-\begin{prop} Let $X$ be a $\mathrm{CAT(0)}$ triangle complex satisfying condition (i),(ii), or (iii) of Theorem~\ref{thm:torsion}.
-Suppose that for some automorphisms $f,g$ of $X$ we have an equivariant triangulation of $\widetilde S$ w.r.t.\ $(f,g)$ with $\phi$ a near-immersion.
-Then $\langle f,g\rangle$ contains a loxodromic element. \end{prop}
+\begin{prop} Let $f,g$ be automorphisms of a $\mathrm{CAT}(0)$ triangle complex $X$ satisfying condition (i),(ii), or (iii) of Theorem~\ref{thm:torsion}, {\kol with respect to $\langle f,g\rangle$}.
+Suppose that we have an equivariant triangulation of $\widetilde S$ w.r.t.\ $(f,g)$ with $\phi$ a near-immersion.
+Then $\langle f,g\rangle$ contains {\kol an element with no fixed point in $X$.} \end{prop}

 Proposition~\ref{prop:loxodromic} will be proved in Section~\ref{sec:loxodromic}.